 Welcome to The Digital Shelf Cast by e.fundamentals.
 The monthly podcast dedicated to helping growth-driven brand leaders win in eCommerce.

 The future of CPG growth is eCommerce.
 It’s time to talk through what it takes to win.
 Follow our expert discussions on digital commerce trends and take away thought-provoking, actionable insights on how to beat the competition online.
 The discussions are led by our host Julia Glotz – former editor and managing director at The Grocer and experienced podcaster herself.
 Each episode will close off with key tips and tactics leaders can put to the test to drive digital shelf growth.
-Enjoy listening and make sure you subscribe and leave a review!
+Enjoy listening!

 Please enjoy this transcript of our conversation with John Maltman, CEO e.fundamentals and Christian Hassold, VP EMEA Salsify.
 This comprehensive discussion illustrates the importance of having a holistic eCommerce strategy and why it’s critical for CPGs and retailers to put an agile mindset into practice if they want to drive hyper-growth on the digital shelf.